For the full story of the curse of ”Do Anything You Wanna Do”, see my interview with the band in this month’s issue of Uncut magazine.

 In recognition of his contribution to the song’s genesis, the band decided to put Crowley on the cover of the single.
 But they also felt his glowering visage was not really in the spirit of the band, so manager Ed Hollis (brother of Talk Talk’s Mark) attached a slightly comical pair of Mickey Mouse ears to Crowley’s head.

 Great cover, big mistake.
 According to rumour, this image soon came to the attention of Jimmy Page, a Crowley apostle who lived in the Crowley’s old house, had a vast collection of Crowley paraphernalia and was fascinated by the occult.
 Page had orchestrated the Crowley-influenced occult symbolism that adored Led Zeppelin’s fourth album, which incidentally was also record at Island Studios.

 The band were told that Page placed a curse upon Eddie And The Hot Rods for their disrespectful treatment of the Great Beast.
 From that moment, the band were plagued by problems.
-They were dropped by their label, their manager became hooked on heroin and they never bothered the chart again.
+They were dropped by their label, their manager became hooked on heroin and they never bothered the higher reaches of the chart again.
 From behind his Mickey Mouse ears and with the help of satanic rock royalty, Crowley had got his revenge.
 As bassist Paul Gray told me, ‘Weird shit happened after that.
 A lot of people said we shouldn’t have fucked about with Crowley.’